 We remark that there can be further uncountable families of such proofs, two being provided by analogous variations in Figures~\ref{fig6} and \ref{fig5}.

-\section{Pythagoras theorem implies the geometric sum}
+\section{Pythagoras' theorem implies the geometric sum}

-This paper has many proofs of the Pythagoras theorem.
-If we assume the Pythagoras theorem, we can prove the formula for the sum of the geometric series, by reverse-engineering the $(n+1)$th proof of given in \S\ref{sec2}.
+This paper has many proofs of the Pythagorean theorem.
+If we assume the Pythagorean theorem, we can prove the formula for the sum of the geometric series, by reverse-engineering Proof \# $n+1$.

 From equations \eqref{recursive-proof} and \eqref{an-bn-cn} we have

 or